orfeio/orfeio/kdbqr.md

 ### macOS

-1. Make sure your OS is [completely up-to-date](https://support.apple.com/en-us/HT201541), then install the Apple Developer Command Line Tools are installed by running the following command in the Terminal app.
+1. Make sure your OS is [completely up-to-date](https://support.apple.com/en-us/HT201541), then install the Apple Developer Command Line Tools by running the following command in the Terminal app.
     ```
     xcode-select --install
     ```